 serve as a fieldwork experience.
 During spring quarter of the Junior

 year, students select their fieldwork agency.
 Students may have an

 opportunity to meet some agency supervisors to learn more about the

 nature of the agencies and the actual internship responsibilities.
 Most

 Phone: (773) 325-2039

 The Internship Program is an integral component of the Community concentration.
 Students complete an internship to earn course credit for fieldwork done outside the classroom and gain practical, real-world experience in psychology.
 By working in various environments, students may gain a better understanding regarding career paths and graduate school decisions.
 Finally, students will be prepared to enter a master's or doctoral program in the field of psychology.

-Students interested in the internship program apply during fall quarter of their junior year.
+Students interested in the internship program apply during winter quarter of their junior year.

 For more information on the Internship Program requirements and for an application, see the Psychology Department.